 History is inherently an interdisciplinary form of inquiry, and historians routinely use the kinds of methodologies and insights taught in other departments’ courses.
-Therefore, the Department recently reduced course requirements to encourage students to take courses in other departments.
-History concentrators may also petition to receive History credit for non-departmental coursework in a "Related Field," which takes the place of one of the four elective courses in History.
+Therefore, history concentrators may petition to receive History credit for non-departmental coursework in a "Related Field," which takes the place of one of the four elective courses in History.
 Normally, no more than one non-departmental course will be approved for Related Field credit during a student's time in the concentration.
 Courses in Related Fields are typically of three kinds: 1) non-Departmental courses of a historical nature for which the History Department offers no equivalent; 2) non-Departmental courses in the social sciences (literature, anthropology, sociology, economics, statistics, government, etc.) providing content or context that complements the student’s plan of study; or 3) non-Departmental courses that provide auxiliary skills (such as foreign languages or facility with statistical methods) that are crucial to the pursuit of their historical interests.

 Concentrators who wish to submit a Related Fields Petition should use the form available at the link below (also available in hard copy from the Undergraduate Office): Related Fields Petition